casneno/Battleships-ProjectOne/README.md

 ### Bugs & Known Issues

 * The MVP version has no Bugs in it and is fully functional.
-* The player is wrongly able to click anywhere he has already clicked in the AI Board
+* The player is wrongly able to click anywhere he has already clicked in the AI Board.
+* The Replay Button doesn't change it's text when there is a winner.

 ### Future Improvements